-Responsible for all issues dealing with the management of childcare services.
-Responsible for monitoring the childcare vendor activity, the childcare contractor, recommending the allocation of childcare dollars to the Board and to the Contractor, reviewing childcare training, development issues, and monitoring the reports and enrollments from the contractor.
+Responsible for all issues dealing with the management and delivery of child care services.
+Responsible for monitoring the child care vendor activity, the child care contractor, recommending the allocation of child care dollars to the Board and to the Contractor, reviewing child care training, development issues, and monitoring the reports and enrollments from the contractor.
+Review issues related to quarterly child care services and school readiness programs.